Iowa women recognized for 12th consecutive season

-Layne Anderson is in his third year as head cross country and track and field coach at the University of Iowa.
+Layne Anderson is in his 12th year at the University of Iowa.
 He has served as head coach of the Hawkeye women's cross country team since 2003, and was head coach for the women's track and field team (2008-12).
 From 2003-07, he served as an assistant women's track and field coach for the Hawkeyes.
 In 2014, he assumed head coaching responsibilities of the men's cross country team.

 During Anderson's tenure with the women's cross country team, Iowa has crowned seven All-Americans, three NCAA Midwest Regional champions, one Big Ten champion and 18 all-region honorees.
 The team qualified for the NCAA Championships three straight years (2006-08) after a 14-year absence from the meet.
 The Hawkeyes have also set school records in the 3,000, 4,000, 5,000 and 6,000 meters, as well as Ashton Cross Country Course facility records in the 3,000 and 4,000 meters.

 Former Hawkeyes Diane Nukuri, Meghan Armstrong, Racheal Marchand and Mareike Schrulle had outstanding Hawkeye careers under Anderson's tutelage.
 The quartet combined for six All-America honors, three NCAA Midwest Regional titles, nine All-Region honors and six All-Big Ten honors.

 In 2007, Nukuri became only the second Hawkeye in school history to win a Big Ten title.
 She earned Athlete of the Year honors and set meet records at both the Big Ten and regional championships.
 A finalist for the national 2007 Honda Sports Award in cross country, Nukuri still holds school records in the 3,000, 4,000, 5,000 and 6,000 meters, as well as Ashton Cross Country Course facility records in the 3,000 and 4,000 meters.
 Armstrong became the first women's cross country competitor in school history to earn three all-region honors.
 She was Anderson's first NCAA cross country qualifier at Iowa.
 Marchand was the second Hawkeye in school history to win the NCAA Midwest Regional and take home NCAA Midwest Regional Female Athlete of the Year honors.
 Nukuri and Marchand were Iowa's Female Athlete of the Year honorees in 2008 and 2009, respectively.